 The court cases were highly publicised and followed by the air traffic controller community at national and international levels.
 Where public audiences were possible, many colleagues and press showed up in the court room.
-After the sentence of the en-route case, CANSO and IFATCA, together with the European Cockpit
+After the sentence of the en-route case, CANSO and IFATCA, together with the European Cockpit the incident, the public prosecutor pressed charges.
+All hope that they would end the investigation was lost."

 Association, addressed letters to the Ministers of Justice and Transport.
-These called for a Just Culture according to

-"Three years after the incident, the public prosecutor pressed charges.
-All hope that they would end the investigation

-was lost."

-"I felt the huge

-support of my coworkers and their

-in the tower and at

-the radar.
-This was

-very important to

-me."

-wish to have me back

-LEGAL AND JUDICIAL PERSPECTIVES

-"What is critical is that we work together as professionals to make Just Culture a reality not only in organisations, but at national and international levels in systems of justice." international standards and recommendations, and called for EU law, in particular EU 996/2010 and 376/2014 to be implemented into Swiss law.
-Subsequently the stakeholders of the Swiss Aviation Sectors created the 'Just Culture Platform', an association of Swiss aviation organisations who are committed to anchoring Just Culture in organisations, in the Swiss legal system and in society (see https://en.justculture.ch/just-culture-plattform).
+These called for a Just Culture according to international standards and recommendations, and called for EU law, in particular EU 996/2010 and 376/2014 to be implemented into Swiss law.
+Subsequently the stakeholders of the Swiss Aviation Sectors created the 'Just Culture Platform', an association of Swiss aviation organisations who are committed to anchoring Just Culture in organisations, in the Swiss legal system and in society (see https://en.justculture.ch/just-cultureplattform).

+"Three years after

+"What is critical is that we work together as professionals to make Just Culture a reality not only in organisations, but at national and international levels in systems of justice."

 Two conferences brought together representatives from aviation, government, and judiciary for public debates.
 These were organised by Swiss Airline Pilots Association (see Kazekas, 2019) and the Centre for Aviation and Space Competence (2023).
 In parallel, IFATCA organised a training session for the Swiss federal and cantonal prosecutors, where the Dutch Aviation Prosecutor provided information about the Dutch system.

 Lobbying of the Swiss Parliament by the Just Culture Platform led to an answer in the form of a report on "error culture" in Switzerland by the government (Der Bundesrat, 2022).
 While the request from Parliament to the Government was widening the scope of the possible introduction of Just Culture to other domains such as the medical, nuclear, and public transport in general, the report of the government highlighted the possibility to find a sector-specific solution.
 This suggested that aviation should look into legislative change.

 The future for Just Culture in Switzerland is uncertain and there is far to go before the principles of Just Culture in hazardous industries are compatible with the penal code.
 But there are signs of progress.
 What is critical is that we work together as professionals to make Just Culture a reality not only in organisations, but at national and international levels in systems of justice.
 As written by The Federal Council of the Swiss Government, "Nuclear power plants, hospitals and airplanes become safer when operators learn from mistakes."
-And it is especially important to remember that 'operators' are organisations, not just individuals. §1
+And it is especially important to remember that 'operators' are organisations, not just individuals.
+S